Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### `record.extraction.error.strategy`

-_Optional_.
+_Optional but forced to `IGNORE_AND_CONTINUE` when [`item.snapshot.enabled.mode`](#itemsnapshotenabledmode) is set to any value other than `NONE`_.
 The error handling strategy to be used if an error occurs while [extracting data](#data-extraction-language) from incoming deserialized records.
 Can be one of the following:

 - `IGNORE_AND_CONTINUE`: Ignore the error and continue to process the next record.
-- `FORCE_UNSUBSCRIPTION`: Stop processing records and force unsubscription of the items requested by all the clients subscribed to this connection (see the [Client Side Error Handling](#client-side-error-handling) section).
+- `FORCE_UNSUBSCRIPTION`: Stop processing records and force unsubscription of the items requested by all the clients subscribed to this connection (see the [Client-side error handling](#client-side-error-handling) section).

+See [Snapshot management](#snapshot-management) for the rationale of the override.

 Default value: `IGNORE_AND_CONTINUE`.